Kill Bill: Volume 1: Theatrical

 The State Theater (Ann Arbor, MI) shows a double feature of Kill Bill Volume 1 and Volume 2.

 Kill Bill: Volume 1 was released in theaters on October 10, 2003.
 It was the first Tarantino film in six years, following Jackie Brown in 1997.
 In the United States and Canada, Volume 1 was released in 3,102 theaters and grossed $22 million on its opening weekend.
 Paul Dergarabedian, president of Exhibitor Relations, said Volume 1s opening weekend gross was significant for a "very genre specific and very violent" film that in the United States was restricted to theatergoers 17 years old and up.
 It ranked first at the box office, beating School of Rock (in its second weekend) and Intolerable Cruelty (in its first).
 Volume 1 had the widest theatrical release and highest-grossing opening weekend of a Tarantino film to date; Jackie Brown and Pulp Fiction (1994) had each grossed $9.3 million on their opening weekends.
 According to the studio, exit polls showed that 90% of the audience was interested in seeing the second Kill Bill after seeing the first.

 Outside the United States and Canada, Kill Bill: Volume 1 was released in 20 territories.
 The film outperformed its main competitor Intolerable Cruelty in Norway, Denmark and Finland, though it ranked second in Italy.
 Volume 1 had a record opening in Japan, though expectations were higher due to the film being partially set there and because of its homages to Japanese martial arts cinema.
 It had "a muted entry" in the United Kingdom and Germany due to its 18 certificate, but "experienced acceptable drops" after its opening weekend in the two territories.
 By November 2, 2003, it had made $31 million in the 20 territories.
 It grossed a total of $70 million in the United States and Canada and $110.9 million in other territories for a worldwide total of $180.9 million.
-A single film combining both parts, Kill Bill: The Whole Bloody Affair, is scheduled for theatrical release on December 5, 2025.
+A single film combining both parts, Kill Bill: The Whole Bloody Affair, was theatrically released on December 5, 2025.